 Chapter 5: The Great Footage Fallacy

 So my new, GDA, inc. exposure sheets had every twenty-fourth line be a heavy line; a heavy line for every second of running time!
-Then my New York studio and the Prague studio could work in synchronization, with no need for elaborate calculations.
+Thus, my New York studio and the Prague studio could work in synchronization, with no need for elaborate calculations.
 It only took a short while for each side to adjust to this, because it was entirely logical.
-I never attempted to patent my exposure sheets.
-I'm sure that the original, footage-type exposure sheets are in the public domain.
+I never attempted to patent my seconds-measured exposure sheets.
+I'm sure that the original, footage-type exposure sheets design are in the public domain.
 They were most likely developed at the Disney studio in the thirties, and spread throughout the industry.
 But of course in those days international co-production didn't exist, and so no one ever questioned the logic of the system.
 I suppose that my idea of 1960 must have surely occurred to everyone else by this time.
-My type of exposure sheets are in use here now, but I actually haven't seen second-oriented sheets anywhere else.
+My type of exposure sheets were in use here, but I actually haven't seen second-oriented sheets anywhere else.
 I must admit that in the ensuing 40 years, the subject never came up in any of my discussions with fellow-American animators... but if they have come around to the idea on their own, I propose an "anti-footage" crusade as of now!
 Who will "second" the motion?

 Here illustrated are the two types of exposure sheets, side by side.